smn/richmond/README.md

     $ virtualenv --no-site-packages ./ve/

-Install the required libraries with pip into the virtual environment.
-They're pull in from both [pypi][pypi] and [GitHub][github].
-Make sure you have the development package for python (python-dev or python-devel or something of that sort) installed, Twisted needs it when it's being built.

-    $ pip -E ./ve/ install -r config/requirements.pip

 Start the environment by sourcing `activate`.
 This'll prepend the name of the virtual environment to your shell prompt, informing you that the prompt is still active.

         $ source ve/bin/activate

 When you're done run `deactivate` to exit the virtual environment.

+Install the required libraries with pip into the virtual environment.
+They're pulled in from both [pypi][pypi] and [GitHub][github].
+Make sure you have the development package for python (python-dev or python-devel or something of that sort) installed, Twisted needs it when it's being built.

+    $ pip -E ./ve/ install -r config/requirements.pip

 Running Richmond
 ----------------